Conference Program

 Zoe is passionate about using their skills to help businesses reduce their digital environmental impact.
 They believe that digital sustainability is an important issue that everyone should be aware of, and they are committed to raising awareness and sharing their knowledge with others.

-Johannes Mainusch, Tim Rohwedder, Zoe Lopez-Latorre
+Johannes Mainusch, Zoe Lopez-Latorre

-Johannes Mainusch, Tim Rohwedder, Zoe Lopez-Latorre
+Johannes Mainusch, Zoe Lopez-Latorre

 flag VORTRAG MERKEN